Rob Huff: Chevrolet (2005–2012)

 Huff driving the Chevrolet Cruze WTCC car at Pau in 2009.

 For 2009, Chevrolet switched to the Cruze chassis.
 Huff did not make the best of starts to the season, failing to progress through to Q2 at the Race of Brazil and scoring no points.
 It was not until the Race of Morocco when things picked up; Huff took pole position and won the first race to take his first points of the season and the first win for the Chevrolet Cruze.
 He qualified fifth at the Race of France but a good start meant he passed pole sitter Andy Priaulx and then Farfus on the second lap to take his second win of the season.
 Huff qualified on the front row for his home event, the Race of UK.
 He passed pole sitter Menu and led away from the restart after the safety car but was re-passed Menu, depriving Huff of a home win and putting him under pressure from the BMW of Priaulx.
 Huff qualified sixth for the Race of Germany but dropped to sixteenth on the grid after an engine change incurred a ten-place grid penalty.
 A first lap incident in the first race eliminated Huff along with Jörg Müller, Jordi Gené and Farfus.
 Gené caused an accident in the first race of the Race of Italy, making contact with Huff under braking who then made contact with SEAT of Rickard Rydell.
 Huff escaped any serious damage to hold onto third.
 He took pole position for the season finale at Macau and dominated the first race.
 Huff finished the season ranked fifth in the championship, ahead of teammates Alain Menu and Nicola Larini.

-In 2010, he finished the championship third behind new teammate Yvan Muller and Tarquini.
+In 2010, Huff finished the championship third behind new teammate Yvan Muller and Tarquini.

 The Chevrolet Cruze was the dominant car in 2011, winning all but three races.
 The Chevrolet drivers were in a title battle all of their own, with Huff leading the championship early in the season.
 Muller took the lead later on, taking the battle right down to the last event at Macau.
 Huff won both races but this was not enough to stop Muller taking the title, his second with Chevrolet and his third in total.

 Huff leading team-mates Alain Menu and Yvan Muller at the 2012 FIA WTCC Race of Japan.